 Zuckerman was assured that Metro-North was focused on full implementation but that software and design setbacks were making that a challenge.
 A representative of the railroad noted that Metro-North had finished installing Advanced Civil Speed Enforcement on its locomotives, a safety system that uses transponders in the track, coded circuits and digital radio.
 But PTC is far more advanced, with GPS tracking, radio towers, trackside signals and remote control.

 Chip Rowe contributed reporting.Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.